LisaFC/tech-doc-hugo-theme/content/en/blog/releases/the-inside-of-monographs-the-core-concepts.md

 ---
-title: "The Inside Of Monographs: The Core Concepts"
+title: "The Release: The Core Concepts"
-linkTitle: "The Inside Of Monographs"
+linkTitle: "The Release Of The Core Concepts"
 date: 2016-01-04
 description: >
   A short lead descripton about this content page.
 Text here can also be **bold** or _italic_ and can even be split over multiple paragraphs.